mjg123/bfcoins/README.txt

 Dynamic programming exercise.

-notes:
+clojure-specific notes:

-1/ this could stack overflow, use loop-recur

-2/ we should memoize

-3/ don't be GREEDY
+1/ This implementation can stack-overflow.
+Can use loop-recur.

 advanced: